wassermanlab/MANTA2/manta2/README.md

-This folder contains the scripts used to load the data to the MongoDB system and setup the web interface of MANTA2.
+This folder contains the scripts contains the scripts related to loading the data to the MongoDB system and the web interface of MANTA2.

 ## Installation
 Type `python setup.py install` to install all required dependencies.

-## Usage
-To be populated...